 If you are joining together via merger or federation, consider the premises issues that can arise from collaboration, writes Sam Hopkins

-Paul Conlan outlines the lease approval and rent review process under a lease and explains how to avoid rental disputes and the associated costs.
+Paul Conlan outlines the lease approval and rent review process and explains how to avoid rental disputes and the associated costs.

 If you are not happy with your notional rent valuation, you are entitled to appeal.
 Paul Conlan explains what this involves.